 REGULATIONS SNAPSHOT

-Before launching your vessel, ensure you are fully compliant with the latest Michigan Department of Natural Resources (DNR) regulations.
-Here is what you need to know for the current early spring season:
+Before launching your vessel, ensure you are fully compliant with current Michigan Department of Natural Resources (DNR) regulations for this specific watershed.
+Note that Torch Lake is heavily monitored by conservation officers during the summer months.

 Species